Jenerator

 the response from an API, without resorting to the runtime overhead of relying

-.
+on JSON.parse.
 You will probably want to review the generated code and make

 some revisions, especially if your data sample includes arrays of objects (see